bolt12/master-thesis/README.md

-# Selective Functors &amp; Probabilities
+# Selective Functors &amp; Probabilistic Programming

 In functional programming, _selective applicative_ functors (SAF) are an abstraction between applicative functors and monads.
 This abstraction requires all effects to be statically declared, but provides a way to select which effects to execute dynamically.